 Whole team.
 Your segue.
 A few new faces.
 All there.
 The usual warm coffee embrace soon to be swapped with "Today um, I'm gonna um, um, stutter, um obviously..."

 If the above sounds like you, then you may be experiencing Pre-Meeting Anxiety (PMS).
 It’s a form of anxiety that can strike both before online and offline work meetings.

-While it's not an official medical diagnosis, anxiety before meetings can cause people a great deal of stress.
+While it's not an official medical diagnosis like burnout, anxiety before meetings can cause people a great deal of stress.
 On top of that, it kills productivity and plants a nervous seed that sprouts before any future meeting.